Some links on this page are affiliate links. See full disclosure in the page footer.

 Outline your sales and marketing strategy.
 How will you attract and retain customers?
 Your marketing strategy should be closely tied to your market research, ensuring your promotional efforts resonate with your target audience.

-Key areas to cover include:
+Key areas to cover include the following.

 • Pricing Strategy: Describe how you’ll price your products or services.
 Consider factors like cost of production, competitor pricing, and the perceived value of your offering.